Important Information About Academic Years 2021-2022, 2022-2023

 Sep Study Programme

-At the end of exchange period SEP students get a Transcript of Records listing all the completed courses with their workload and grades.
+At the end of the exchange period, SEP students get a Transcript of Records listing all the completed courses with their workload and grades.

 SPbU grading scale related to ECTS grading system: